 The Elliott Chorale is named to honour professor emeritus Carleton Elliott (1928-2003), who taught at Mount Allison 1951-1993 and founded and led the original Conservatory Chorale for several decades.

-The Elliott Chorale is an auditioned chamber choir of mixed (SATB) voices.
+The Elliott Chorale is an auditioned chamber choir.
 Our singers have strength in sight-reading, are generally experienced singers, and have an avid interest in and enthusiasm for choral singing.

-In addition to performing one concert each term on campus, the Chorale sings at various church services, at concert venues in the Maritimes, and tours in the spring.
-Non-musical social events, such as pot-luck suppers and hikes, enhance our ability to work together, fostering mutual respect and understanding.
+In addition to performing two concerts each term on campus, the Chorale sings at university and community events, at concert venues in the Maritimes, and sometimes tours in the spring.
+Social events, like pot-luck suppers, choir retreats and hikes, enhance our ability to work together, fostering mutual respect and understanding.

 - A chromatic scale: ascending from Do to Sol and then descending from Sol to Do.
-You may sing this on any syllable you choose (ta, doo, la etc)
+You may sing this on any syllable you choose, e.g. ta or doo.

-- Major/minor scales and major/minor/diminished/augmented triads – starting pitch will be given
+- Sing major/minor scales and major/minor/diminished/augmented triads – starting pitch will be given

-- You may be asked to sing intervals up or down from a given starting pitch
+- You may be asked to sing back a short melody, or to repeat melodic intervals.